Kobee Installation Guide

 Appendix B: Manually Installing and Removing the Kobee Server and Agent as a Daemon Process on Linux/Unix Systems

-The ALM installer does not automatically install the Kobee Server or Agent as a Linux/Unix daemon or service.
+The Kobee installer does not automatically install the Kobee Server or Agent as a Linux/Unix daemon or service.
 These steps must be performed after installation.

 Since the Kobee Server and Agent use Apache Karaf as their OSGi runtime environment, this basically comes down to using the Apache Karaf Wrapper feature (see the Karaf manual: http://karaf.apache.org/manual/latest/#_service_wrapper).